ConradIrwin/conradirwin.github.com/_posts/2012-11-23-constant-lookup.md

 For cases like this, and anywhere else you want to be explicit, Ruby allows you to use `::Kernel` to access `Object::Kernel`.

+Ruby assumes that you will mix modules into something that inherits from `Object`.
+So if the currently open module is a module, it will also add `Object.ancestors` to the lookup chain so that top-level constants work as expected:

+{% highlight ruby %}
+module A; end
+module B;
+  A == Object::A
+end
+{% endhighlight %}

 `class_eval`
 ============